rafkamicheldaou/foundation-model-stack/README.md

 * `fms/modules/indep_ssm.py` - Module removes inter-chunk recurrence by eliminating state caching and cross-chunk dependencies.
 This enables parallel processing across chunks and reduces latency.

 * `fms/modules/default_optimized_ssm.py` - Module implements the standard SSM module with architectural optimizations to reduce runtime bottlenecks.
 This version preserves the original autoregressive behavior while significantly improving performance through low-level memory and kernel tuning.

+* Other files are copies of IBM’s ibm-fms repo and are required to define and load the Bamba model with the correct dependencies.

 ## Wandb Project Board: